-Here at 2 Minute Quote we believe that you should have the opportunity to know exactly what you are getting for your money.
+Here at Top Quote UK Financial Services we believe that you should have the opportunity to know exactly what you are getting for your money.

 After all, your protection cover may seem like something minor to worry about now, but what if the worst was to happen?

 Choose from a range of guides, shown on the left of the screen, to get an insight into the different types of protection and then if you still have any questions or queries, feel free to get in touch with us and we'll be happy to help!